 Try putting the wire back in place using tweezers that have been washed and sterilized in alcohol.
 If that does not work, try putting wax over the wire where it is poking you.
 If you have a situation where you must cut the wire, you may use fingernail clippers that have been washed and sterilized in alcohol.
 Cut the wire behind the last bracket in which it is secured.

 Most patients lose a separator during their treatment.
-Do not worry about losing a separator, but please call our office to see if it needs to be replaced.
+Do not worry about losing a separator, but please call or text our office to see if it needs to be replaced.

 Sore Teeth/Discomfort with Orthodontic Treatment